mjt-books/python-book/chapters/chapter-16.md

 For very large models, parameters and optimizer state alone can exceed a single device’s memory.
 Common strategies include:

 - **Optimizer sharding / ZeRO-style approaches:** split optimizer state and gradients across multiple GPUs so no single device holds everything.
+Here, *sharding* means dividing a large tensor or collection of tensors into disjoint pieces and placing different pieces on different devices or processes, rather than keeping full copies everywhere.
+“ZeRO” (Zero Redundancy Optimizer) is a family of techniques, popularized by DeepSpeed, that partitions optimizer state, gradients, and sometimes parameters across data-parallel workers instead of fully replicating them.
-- **Parameter offloading:** keep some parameters or optimizer state on CPU or NVMe, swapping them into GPU memory only when needed.
+- **Parameter offloading:** keep some parameters or optimizer state on CPU or NVMe instead of GPU, swapping them into GPU memory only when needed.
+More generally, *offloading* means intentionally storing tensors on a slower but larger memory tier (like host RAM or disk) and moving them to faster memory (like GPU RAM) just-in-time for computation.
-- **Activation offloading:** move rarely used or long-lived activations to host memory between forward and backward.
+- **Activation offloading:** move rarely used or long-lived activations to host memory between forward and backward; you trade extra data transfers and some slowdown for a lower GPU memory peak.

-These techniques usually come from libraries (e.g., DeepSpeed, Fully Sharded Data Parallel in PyTorch, distributed optimizers in TensorFlow/JAX).
+These techniques usually come from libraries (e.g., DeepSpeed, Fully Sharded Data Parallel in PyTorch, distributed optimizers in TensorFlow/JAX). **Fully Sharded Data Parallel (FSDP)** is a PyTorch strategy that shards model parameters, gradients, and optimizer state across GPUs so each rank only holds a slice of the full model at any given time.

 The practical guidance:

 - Start with built-in sharded or fully sharded data-parallel solutions before building your own.
 - Monitor PCIe or network utilization: heavy offloading can simply move your bottleneck from memory to bandwidth.